aponder-xu/aponder-xu/source/_posts/doctrine2-tutorial.md

 ## Number of Bugs

 Until now we only retrieved entities or their array representation.
 Doctrine also supports the retrieval of non-entities through DQL.
-These values are called “scalar result values” and may even be aggregate values using COUNT, SUM, MIN, MAX or AVG functions.
+These values are called "scalar result values" and may even be aggregate values using COUNT, SUM, MIN, MAX or AVG functions.

 We will need this knowledge to retrieve the number of open bugs grouped by product: